 For a family get-together, keep the conversation light and upbeat with questions and anecdotes about your jobs, how everybody’s kids are doing or your latest home projects.

 Remote co-workers can share about their lives outside of work, fun events happening in their cities or just funny anecdotes.

 Now it’s time to kick up the fun factor with a theme and games.
 Themes like the Kentucky Derby, Mexican fiestas, the Roaring '20s, fabulous '50s or totally awesome '80s are all great ideas for a virtual dinner party.

 Entertainment can include drinking, card or online board games.
 Trivia is actually perfect for a virtual party.
 You can call out the questions and let your guests provide the answers (in the form of a question, if you prefer).
 Put a play on your theme and do trivia questions based on sports, movies, celebrities, books or historic events and celebrity scandals.
-Other game ideas include online Scrabble and downloading the Jackbox or Houseparty apps to play other socially-distant (but virtually fun) group games.
+Other game ideas include online Scrabble and downloading the Jackbox app to play fun group games.

 Some more virtual dinner party themes: